patrys/pymongo-pubsub/README.md

 pymongo-pubsub — a publish-subscribe pattern implementation for pymongo
 =======================================================================

-Ever wished you could use your MongoDB to drive an event-driven enviroment?
+Ever wished you could use your MongoDB to drive an event-driven environment?

 Now you can.